Cloth ISBN: 9780804742283

 —Ken Werner, president, Nutmeg Consultants and editor, Information Display

-—Yves L. Doz, Timken Professor of Global Technology and Innovation, dean, Executive Education, INSEAD, and coauthor, Alliance Advantage and From Global to Metanational: How Companies Win in the Knowledge Economy
+—Yves L. Doz, Timken Professor of Global Technology and Innovation, dean, Executive Education, INSEAD, and coauthor of Alliance Advantage

 "In New Industry Creation, Murtha, Lenway, and Hart closely examine the birth process of a single high-tech industry.
 In this fascinating account, they draw valuable lessons about knowledge transfer across geographical boundaries, successful and unsuccessful interplay between research, product development, and manufacturing, and the role of management and governments.
 There is much here that applies to other industries, and we are reminded again that while sound strategies are important, in the end, details of execution matter."

 —Frank Mayadas, program director, the Alfred P. Sloan Foundation

 "This book is the definitive work on the emergence of the flat panel display industry.
 During the critical growth years, the authors conducted numerous in-depth interviews with the major players around the world.
 The result is a comprehensive picture of the real factors that determined the eventual winners, as well as valuable insights that apply to today's fast-moving, knowledge-based industries."

 —Steven W. Depp, director, Subsystem Technologies and Applications Laboratory, IBM (retired)